 - RP 970 - Work Process for Development of Corrosion Control Diagrams (New document)

-Active members, thank you for attending the 2017 Fall API/NACE Standards Meeting.
+Active members, thank you for attending the API 2018 Fall Refining Equipment Standards Meeting.

-The SCCM meets next during the 2018 Spring Refining Equipment Standards Meeting, April 16 - 19, at the Sheraton Seattle Hotel, Seattle, Washington.
+The SCCM meets next during the 2019 Spring Refining Equipment Standards Meeting, May 6 - 9, at the Grand Hyatt San Antonio Hotel, San Antonio, Texas.
 Click on “Calendar of Events" under Links for meeting logistics and other information.